a person wearing latex gloves checking a woman s teeth

 • Avoiding irritants like hot spicy foods, acidic fruits and juices, alcohol and mouth washes

-• Stress reduction and CBT (Cognitive Behavioural therapy) can help
+• Stress reduction and CBT can help

 • Support for mental health and psychological problems like anxiety and depression